filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 We also accept **Open Grant Proposals** where you can suggest your own Filecoin project idea.
 [More info](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md)

-To submit a proposal, fork and make [a PR](https://github.com/filecoin-project/devgrants/pulls) to this repo by July 1st 23:59 PDT.
+To submit a proposal, fork and make [a PR](https://github.com/filecoin-project/devgrants/pulls) to this repo by July 1st 23:59 PDT (for priority consideration.
+We will evaluate later proposals submitted after the deadline as capacity allows.)

 &nbsp;